microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

     -   The **SQL Server extension**, at <https://aka.ms/AAbvgm5>.

-The complete code for the Web API and the Power App is available in GitHub at <https://github.com/microsoft/fusion-dev-ebook>
+The complete code for the Web API and the app is available in GitHub at <https://github.com/microsoft/fusion-dev-ebook>

 Clone this repository locally on your computer and read the README.md file carefully.
 Before continuing with this chapter, make sure you have created the Azure SQL Database Server and databases required by the app using the instructions in the README.md file.